 3.2 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version,operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
-The source of the usage data is our own analytics tracking system.
+The source of the usage data is our own analytics tracking system and Google Analytics.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

 3.3 We process "account data".
 Account data includes your name, address, phone number and email address.
 The source of the account data is you.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business, and the performance of a contract between you and us.